MehmetMHY/fm/README.md

 - `clang-format`
 - `gofmt` (included with Go)

-The `setup.sh` script will attempt to install these for you using `brew`, `pip`, and `npm`.
+The `install.sh` script will attempt to install these for you using `brew`, `pip`, and `npm`.

 ### macOS Users

 On macOS, this script requires GNU `getopt`.
-The setup script will install it for you using Homebrew.
+The install script will install it for you using Homebrew.
 You will then need to add it to your `PATH`.
 The `fm` script will guide you if your `PATH` is not correctly configured.

 To do this, first install `getopt` with Homebrew with this command: